-These often unsung heroes will demonstrate their unique capabilities at Rail Live and will be on hand to discuss the role they have on the railway and how it ultimately benefits your business.
+These often unsung heroes demonstrated their unique capabilities at Rail Live and were on hand to discuss the role they have on the railway and how it ultimately benefits your business.

 British Transport Police